It was my 30th birthday and I was having a meltdown.

 The primary purpose of this business is not earning money (although it likely will)…it’s for increasing your happiness.

 Side Note: If you remove money from the business equation, it will put you in a different league from everyone else and can drastically improve your odds of success.

 For example, if the Mad Fientist business was about maximizing profit, do you think I would have removed ads from my website?
 Would I choose to keep my podcast commercial-free?
 Hell no!

-But I do do those things and I believe it’s allowed me to build a closer, more trusting relationship with my readers/listeners and that’s helped me grow to where I am today.
+But I do do those things and I believe it’s allowed me to build a closer relationship with my readers/listeners, which has helped me grow to where I am today.